 Must-see places to visit in Sanibel Island, FL

 J.N.
 Ding Darling National Wildlife Refuge

-If you love nature and wildlife, one of the best things to do on Sanibel Island is to explore the J.N.
+If you love nature and wildlife, set aside time to explore the J.N.
 Ding Darling National Wildlife Refuge.
 Begin at the visitor center to learn about the park’s unique ecosystems along with its top outdoor activities.

 A wonderful way to explore the J.N.
 Ding Darling National Wildlife Refuge is by completing the journey down Wildlife Drive.
 There are two ways to experience this: On an open-air tram with a certified guide or on your own four wheels.
 Either way, keep your eye out for alligators, bobcats, and otters.

 To explore on two feet, there are several hiking trails in the park, including the Indigo Trail.
 The 4-mile round-trip will bring you close to nature, including herons, ospreys, and roseate spoonbills.
 The trail is also connected to the park’s Wildlife Education Boardwalk.